-➤ A brief inquiry in some recent research works, especially those carried out by the United Nations specialized organizations, namely FAO, UNICEF, UNESCO, WHO WF...
+➤ A brief inquiry in some recent research works, especially those carried out by the United Nations specialized organizations, namely FAO, UNICEF, UNESCO, WHO....

 The aim of such a research is to give to the reader a quick overview on the efforts being deployed in this field of interest, and more importantly to treat the subject far beyond mere local frontiers.

-However, to avoid aberrant research findings, the author keeps throughout the study, clear in mind, the constant need for conducting an original and adapted approach when tackling specific problems.
+However, to avoid aberrant research findings, the author kept throughout the study, clear in mind, the constant need for conducting an original and adapted approach when tackling specific problems.

-- > An attempt to put forward some definitions of the main concepts used in the study with the view to avoid confusion and misunderstanding in the discussion to come. - Deschooling has often been defined by sociologists as, on the one hand, a reduction in the number school enrollments of children who have reached school age (non schooling), and on the other hand, by an increase in the number of school-leavers (dropout) from school circuit before the age of sixteen (Lange, 1991).

-- Non schooling is more frequently encountered in economically poor social milieus.
-The high number of children to raise and the high cost of living very frequently push poor parents to sacrifice some of their children by depriving them from educational benefits (G. Doumandji and S. Ziane 2006)1.
-In recent years, this phenomenon seems to grow very rapidly in Algeria, but owing to the lack of reliable data, it is somehow premature to tackle it on credible grounds.2

-- Dropout (school rupture - abandons).
-Its manifestation often takes the form of a slow and progressive detachment (aloofness/separation through lack concern) of learners from school interest.
+- ➤ An attempt to put forward some definitions of the main concepts used in the study with the view to avoid confusion and misunderstanding in the discussion to come. - Deschooling has been defined by sociologists as, on the one hand, a reduction in the number of school enrollments of children who have reached school age (non-schooling), and on the other hand, by an increase in the number of school-leavers (dropout) from school before the age of sixteen (Lange, 1991). - Non schooling is frequently encountered in economically poor social milieus.
+The high number of children to raise and the high cost of living often push poor parents to deprive some of their children from educational benefits (G. Doumandji and S. Ziane 2006)(2).
+In recent years, this phenomenon seems to grow very rapidly in Algeria, but owing to the lack of reliable data, it is premature to tackle it on credible grounds.(3) - Dropout (school rupture abandons).
+It is a slow and progressive detachment (aloofness/separation through lack concern) of learners from school interest.
 Dropout is often due to either family disorganization, or to some difficulty in the pupil's educational acquisition process.
 In either case, the rupture in question often ends up in delinquency, truancy, violence (B. Geay and A. Meunier 2003) and jail (Lochner and Moretti 2004).

-The long term individual and social financial costs of school rupture are very important.
-Those who acquire little education can hardly find jobs on the labor market.
-When employed, they can only earn mediocre wages due to their low level of competence, ability and skills.3 On the other hand, school rupture is synonymous with a loss in the stock of human capital.
-Moreover, school dropout often constitute a real social burden as it induces the need for more financial help, more health care, and more infancy protection and security.4
+The long term individual and social costs of school rupture are very important.
+Those who acquire little education can hardly find jobs.
+When employed, they can only earn mediocre wages due to their low level of skills.
+(4) On social grounds, school rupture is synonymous with a loss in the stock of human capital.
+Moreover, school dropout often constitutes a real social burden as it induces the need for more financial help, health care, and infancy protection.
+(5)

-In Algeria, substantial percentage of school dropout is not solely attributable to family disorganization but rather to the financial parent's inability to meet the highly demanding material and financial school needs of their children.
+In Algeria, substantial percentage of school dropout is not attributable to family disorganization but to the parent's inability to meet the ever increasing financial school needs of their children.